bparanj/crystal/innovation/shred/pxe.md

 3. **Configure the PXE Boot Environment**:
    - Place the ShredOS boot image in the TFTP server directory.
    - Configure the DHCP server to point to the TFTP server and the ShredOS boot image.
-This typically involves editing the `dhcpd.conf` file to include the necessary boot parameters¹.
+This  involves editing the `dhcpd.conf` file to include the necessary boot parameters¹.

 4. **Boot Client Machines**:
    - Ensure that the client machines are set to boot from the network (PXE boot).
 This usually involves changing the boot order in the BIOS/UEFI settings.